tarantula-team/Multiple-Cross-Site-Scripting-vulnerabilities-in-Zoho-ManageEngine/README.md

-# Zoho-ManageEngine-XSS
+# Multiple Cross-Site Scripting vulnerabilities in Zoho ManageEngine

-Zoho ManageEngine ServiceDesk Plus and AssetExplorer Cross-Site Scripting (XSS) Vulnerability
+Multiple Cross-Site Scripting vulnerabilities in Zoho ManageEngine ServiceDesk Plus and Zoho ManageEngine AssetExplorer

 **Researcher: Enter of The Tarantula Team, VinCSS (a member of Vingroup)**